Big Weekend 2020

 Limestone walk – Guild member, geologist, author and caver John Sutcliffe will lead an all-day walk from the centre, taking in limestone pavement, Malham Cove and the Buck Inn, at Malham village.

 Potholing adventure – Our own Chris Howes has located a local guide who can take a group into a cave system 15 minutes’ drive from the centre.
 There will be a cost for this activity to cover instructor time and equipment.
+It is likely to be moderately challenging.
+This activity is subject to sufficient numbers of members being interested, so if you do fancy it, be sure to select it on your form.

 Narrative non-fiction – An exploration of how “storytelling about real places and events” fits with outdoor writing and photography.
 This workshop session will be led by Karen Lloyd, author of The Gathering Tide: A Journey Around The Edgelands of Morecambe Bay.
 Karen will invite members to join her on a local journey and record their experiences in a workshop setting.
 Tim Ecott, author of The Land of Maybe: A Faroe Islands Year may also share his experiences in a separate talk.